SherLock707/SherLock707/README.md

 ### 👋 Hi, I'm SherLock707

-🔍 AI Engineer passionate about building real-world machine learning systems—from low-latency computer vision pipelines to cutting-edge GenAI applications.
+🔍 AI Engineer focused on building practical, high-impact systems at the edge of Computer Vision, Generative AI, and Agentic AI.

 ---

-🧠 I work at the intersection of ML infrastructure, agentic LLM systems, and simulation-driven evaluation.
-My projects often involve:
+🧠 I work at the intersection of real-time perception and reasoning.
+My recent projects explore:
-- Deploying CV models with sensor fusion (e.g., ToF + vision)
+- Deploying CV models with sensor fusion (e.g., ToF + vision) for dynamic environment understanding
-- Prototyping RAG-based recommendation systems using LLMs and vector databases
+- Prototyping agentic LLM systems with RAG and vector search for contextual recommendations
-- Simulating complex environments to stress-test AI pipelines
+- Simulating complex retail and interactive environments to evaluate AI robustness
-- Building tools for scraping, upscaling, and visual fidelity in GenAI workflows
+- Enhancing GenAI workflows with custom pipelines for scraping, upscaling, and high-fidelity synthesis

-💡 You'll find a mix of experimental repos, personal utilities, and open-source work related to ML, computer vision, automation, and local-first AI tooling.
+💡 I build tools and systems that make AI more grounded, interactive, and production-ready.

-🚀 Always exploring how to push intelligent systems from prototype to production.
+🚀 Always experimenting with the latest in LLMs, diffusion models, and CV architectures.
-🛠️ Tinkering with LangChain, Diffusers, LLaMA-family models, ONNX/TensorRT, and more.
+🛠️ Working with LangChain, Diffusers, ONNX, TensorRT, and local-first tools like Ollama & ComfyUI
-🌍 Advocate for accessible, local-first AI solutions.
+🌍 Advocate for accessible, open-source, privacy-respecting AI stacks.
-❤️ Big believer in FOSS and the power of open-source collaboration.
+❤️ I love FOSS and contribute where I can.

-🖥️ Outside of AI, I’m into Linux customization and ricing—crafting a sleek, efficient desktop environment that reflects my personal style and workflow.
+🖥️ Also into Linux ricing—customizing and refining my desktop for speed, minimalism, and aesthetics.

 ---